Particular/docs.particular.net/nservicebus/messaging/handling-responses-on-the-client-side.md

 ## Handling responses in the context of a message being sent

-When sending a message, you can register a callback that is invoked when a response arrives.
+When sending a message, a callback can be registered that will be invoked when a response arrives.

 DANGER: If the server process returns multiple responses, NServiceBus cannot know which response message will be the last.
 To prevent memory leaks, the callback is invoked only for the first response.
 Callbacks won't survive a process restart (common scenarios are a crash or an IIS recycle) as they are held in memory, so they are less suitable for server-side development where fault-tolerance is required.
 In those cases, [sagas are preferred](/nservicebus/sagas/).